-SRAL level 1A products (see Table 4) consist of level 0 unpacked complex radar echoes that have been sorted and calibrated.
-Also geo-location information is included in this product to allow expert users an easy start towards higher level processing.
-SRAL Level 1B-S (S stands for stack) containing geo-located, calibrated azimuth formed complex (I and Q) after slant/Doppler range correction over a fixed point on the ground-track.
-The echoes from the SRAL level 1A products are used.
-The level 1B products consist of the 20 Hz averaged measurements (also for the LRM mode).
-SRAL level 2 products are based on processing of the SRAL level 1B products.
-The key SRAL level 2 physical quantities derived are surface height SSH, range, the normalized backscatter, sea ice freeboard, significant wave height, 10 m wind speed.
+level processing.
+SRAL level-1B-S (S stands for stack) containing geolocated, calibrated azimuth formed complexes (I and Q) after slant-Doppler range correction over a fixed point on the ground track.
+The echoes from the SRAL level-1A products are used.
+The level-1b products consist of the 20 Hz averaged measurements (also for the LRM mode).

-- The accuracy of the Surface height measurement is modulated by the NRT, STC and NTC timeliness as the restituted, the preliminary, and the final precise satellites orbits are calculated with design orbit accuracies of resp 10, 4 and 3 cm (RMS).
-At level 2, the measurments of SRAL and MWR are combined and annotated similar to what is known from other altimeter missions (for example Jason-2).
-Three measurements files - are generated: a "standard" data file, containing the standard 1 and 20 Hz Ku and C bands parameters; a "reduced" measurement data file, containing a subset of the main 1 Hz Ku band parameters; and a "enhanced" data file, containing the standard 1 and 20 Hz Ku and C bands parameters, the waveforms and the associated parameters necessary to reprocess the data.
+SRAL level-2 products are based on processing of the SRAL level-1B products.
+The key SRAL level-2 physical quantities derived are sea surface height (SSH), range, the normalized backscatter, sea ice freeboard, significant wave height, and 10 m wind speed.
+The accuracy of the surface height measurement is modulated by the NRT, STC and NTC timeliness as the restituted, the preliminary, and the final precise satellites orbits are calculated with design orbit accuracies of the radial component of respectively 10, 4 and 3 cm (root mean square).
+At level-2, the measurements of SRAL and MWR are combined and annotated similar to what is known from other altimeter missions (e.g. Jason-2).
+Three measurements files are generated: a "standard" data file, containing the standard 1 Hz and 20 Hz Ku- and C-band parameters; a "reduced" data file, containing a subset of the main 1 Hz Ku-band parameters; and a "enhanced" data file, containing the standard 1 Hz and 20 Hz Ku- and C-band parameters, the waveforms, and the associated parameters necessary to reprocess the data.

-25 2.5 Water Quality Monitoring data set service
+2.5 Water quality monitoring data set service

-In addition to the three instrument-based services from Sects.
-2.2 to 2.4, there is also the Water Quality Monitoring data set service provided only in NRT.
-This service consists of collecting the OLCI FR and RR level 2 water-leaving reflectance data files for the 16 bands used in Chlorophyll concentration retrievals (see sub Sect.
-2.2) and the brightness temperatures measurement data files for the SLSTR infrared bands (S7, S8, S9) as calculated in the SLSTR level 1 production (see Sect.
+In addition to the three instrument-based services from the above three subsections, there is also the water quality monitoring data set service provided only in NRT.
+This service consists of collecting the OLCI FR and RR level-2 waterleaving reflectance data files for the 16 bands used in chlorophyll concentration retrievals (see Sect.
+2.2) and the brightness temperature measurement data files for the SLSTR infrared bands (S7, S8, S9) as calculated in the SLSTR level-1 production (see Sect.
 2.3).
-This service is only available for the European Seas region (see Fig. 3) and the data sets are only available from the Online Data Archive (ODA) and the Data Centre (DC) (see Sect.
+This service is only available for the European seas region (see Fig. 3), and the data sets are only available from the Online Data Archive (ODA) and the Data Centre (DC; see Sect.
 4).